Gabriel-p/SOdev_IDEvsAge/README.md

-# SOdev_IDEvsAge

-Simple plot of usage of different IDEs versus developer age based in the SO survey resukts
+These plots show the usage of different IDEs versus developer age based in the SO survey results.

 ### 2017